Joint Repair

 I still remember hearing about the time my niece dislocated her knee cap while cheerleading and had to go to the emergency room.
 Through the years of treating her, I got a crash course in injection treatment for EDS.
 Things can get pretty hopeless for these patients, hence I thought our shared experience was worth…read more

-Shoulder Dislocation Surgery Pros and Cons?
+Shoulder Labral Tear Surgery Pros and Cons

 How to Heal a Torn Tendon Naturally: The Type of Tear Matters